Yangtze River By The Hudson Bay

 Please See the Diagram Below for Its Location

-These painted etchings seemed to be replicates of the original etchings (see photo at right) on the front gate of WLH when it was built.
+These painted etchings seemed to be replicas of the original etchings (see photo at right) on the front gate of WLH when it was built.

-Please note that the entire building is coated with a gray-colored plaster layer that has the fake-brick design.
+Please note that the entire building is coated with a gray plaster layer with a fake-brick design.

-The original bricks would peek out from underneath the peeled-off plaster; they are not in great conditions.
+The original bricks would peek out from underneath the peeled-off plaster; they are not in great condition.

 Left side of the West Wing: